yihui/yihui.org/content/tinytex/pain.md

 ---
-title: Feel the Pain of Installing and Using Other LaTeX Distributions
+title: Why TinyTeX?
+subtitle: What is the pain with other LaTeX distributions?
 date: '2017-12-15'
 ---